Your Path to a Financial Fresh Start Begins Here

 If you're unsure whether bankruptcy is right for you, let's talk.
 This is a safe, judgment-free space.

-Not everyone qualifies for Chapter 7, and for some, it may not be the best path.
 My goal is to provide clarity, not pressure.
-We'll walk through your eligibility, answer your questions, and map out your next steps.
+During our session, we will walk through your eligibility, answer your questions, and outline your next steps.

 All appointments are conducted virtually for your convenience and privacy.

-Please note: Attorney fees for bankruptcy vary depending on the complexity of your case, including the amount of debt, number of creditors, and other factors.
 In addition to attorney fees, there are also court filing fees and required credit counseling and debtor education courses.

 The Law Office of Iris V. Anderson, PLLC is a federally designated Debt Relief Agency.
 We help clients file for bankruptcy protection under the Bankruptcy Code.